 This file defines three services: Kamailio, RTPengine, and a MariaDB database for Kamailio to use.
 Kamailio will use RTPengine for media processing.

-1. Create the necessary directories for the volumes in the docker-compose.yml file:
+- Create the necessary directories for the

 $ mkdir kamailio rtpengine db

-1. Create the Kamailio configuration file kamailio.cfg in the kamailio directory.
-You can find an example configuration file in the Kamailio documentation.
+directory.
+You can find an example configuration file in the Kamailio documentation. - Create the RTPengine configuration file

-3. Run the following command to start the Kamailio, RTPengine, and database containers:
+directory.
+You can find an example configuration file in the RTPengine documentation. - Run the following command to start the Kamailio, RTPengine, and database containers:

 $ docker-compose up -d